 in the URL address bar.

-It would either be a lock icon (in case of a secure connection) or a warning sign (for insecure sites).
+It would be a lock icon (in case of a secure connection) or a warning sign (for insecure sites).

-- Drag thatÂ
+- Drag that Padlock

 icon to any location on your desktop and drop it.

 The associated browser shortcut link for that site will then be created on your Windows desktop.
 You may also give it a different name by right-clicking on it and using the Rename option.
-So this was all from this section, letâs now turn our attention towards the second method.

 Using Browser-Specific Feature

-While this approach does require a few extra efforts, itâs always a good idea to have a backup plan in hand.
-Furthermore, this âbackupâ method has another pretty useful benefit.
-If you create a shortcut through the first method, then it only displays the associated URL of that shortcut.
+While this approach requires a few extra efforts, it’s always a good idea to have a backup plan.
+Furthermore, this ‘backup’ method has another pretty helpful benefit.
+If you create a shortcut through the first method, it only displays the associated URL of that shortcut.

-On the other hand, if you choose the second approach, then the shortcut created will also display its associated metadata.
+On the other hand, if you choose the second approach, the shortcut created will also display its associated metadata.
 These include the logo of the site, its description, and the URL.
+Here are steps to create site shortcut links from a web browser:

 - Open a website to add a shortcut link.

-- Click on
+- Click on the More

 icon for the menu list.